The Cuyahoga River Ohio’s 13th Water Trail

 Famous for catching fire, the Cuyahoga is now sparking excitement.
 Wildlife and people are returning.
-The proposed Cuyahoga River Water Trail will take advantage of new opportunities and create the lasting legacy of the rejuvenation of the Cuyahoga River.
+In designating the Cuyahoga River Water Trail, community partners are taking advantage of new opportunities and create a lasting legacy.

 - Increase public access to and along the Cuyahoga River for all people.

 - Share resources to create better and safer experiences for visitors.

 - Enjoy the health and beauty of the Cuyahoga River.

 - Boost tourism and economic development in nearby communities.

 Ohio’s 13th State Designated Water Trail